Using frame comparison

 Share your comparison with the world

 If you're looking for some input on your frame selection, why not share the results of your Frame Comparison on one of the many cycling forums?
 Or maybe you're a fit pro & want to respond to someone's question about which frame they should be buying.
-After selecting your frame, stem & bar options in Frame Comparison, just click the Share button in the Frame Selection section:
+After selecting your frame, stem & bar options in Frame Comparison, just copy the URL from your browser's address bar.
+It contains all of the selections you've made on the Frame Comparison page, so anyone clicking the link will arrive at the same details as you.

 In summary